microsoftgraph/entra-powershell/module/Entra/docs/New-EntraMSInvitation.md

 ### -InvitedUserType
 The userType of the user being invited.
-By default, this is Guest.
+By default, this type is Guest.
-You can invite as Member if you're are company administrator.
+You can invite as Member of your company administrator.

 ```yaml
 Type: String